JuanHasbunZem/third_demo/README.md

 This program will first prompt the user to enter a number (outputting an error if not an actual number), stores it into an array, the array will then go through a function to add more elements into it starting from 0 counting up to the users number.
 It will then go through another function that looks for instances of 1, 2, or 3, and replaces that element of the array with a "Beep!", "Boop!", "Won't you be my neighbor?".
 And finally it will out put the entire new array for the user to see.

+Additionally, the artwork used was taken from koyote974 of deviantart, at https://www.deviantart.com/koyote974/art/AGDQ2014-Chrono-Trigger-Robo-426389384

 ## Setup/Installation Requirements

 Using your Github account, go to your Gitbash terminal and use the: $git clone https://github.com/JuanHasZem/third_demo command to download a copy of the files used for this project.
 Then open the file labeled index.html to open the website and test the page out.